cydia2-online/iOS-17.5-Jailbreak/README.md

 - OverlayXR: Unleash your creativity!
 OverlayXR lets you personalize your Dock with any wallpaper you choose, all within Cydia 2.

 OS Repository / iOS Launches Repository / Emulator Repository / Tools Repository and Apple Hub Repository designed with Cydia 2 tweaks.
-You can grab these repos from the Cydia 2 official repos [Cydia 2 official repos](https://cydia2.com/best-cydia-repos/) page.
+Grab these repos and sources from the Cydia 2 official repos [Cydia 2 official repos](https://cydia2.com/best-cydia-repos/) page.

 ## What is rootless Jailbreak